Poncho + Insulating Liner System

 I realize the conditions I was like the face on the Camino: daytime lows around 40F and nighttime lows sleeping in alburgues around 60F required about the same insulation.
 This would be a perfect situation to use a poncho liner or wearable quilt for insulation during the day and to sleep at night.
 The other option would be to sleep in my warmest clothing at night.
 I discarded the idea of just using clothing because the pants I wear do not provide enough warmth to sleep in.

-I considered using ultralight synthetic quilt or a traditional poncho liner, but both options were heavier and more expensive than ideal.
+I considered using ultralight synthetic quilt or a traditional poncho liner, but both options were heavier and more expensive than I desired.
 Then I thought about using Alpha Direct for the insulation.
 Unlike many synthetics or down, it doesn’t require a fabric to contain it which reduces weight and allows it to be useful in a wider range of temperatures depending on how much you prevented air circulation.
-Combining an alpha direct quilt or blanket with a light weight poncho and sleep sack could provide an extremely light (10.8oz) and versatile system:
+Combining an alpha direct “blanket” with a light weight poncho and sleep sack could provide an extremely light (10.8oz) and versatile system:

 Experience Walking

 I ran some simple experiments around the SF Bay Area, slept in our unheated garage and backyard to validate the idea.
 The first true “field” use was for 31 days walking Camino Santiago – Frances in May 2003.
-The conditions experience was daytime temperatures for 38F-72F (not counting windchill), sitting outdoors in cafes (~45F-55F), and nighttime sleeping temperatures ranged from 55F-70F.
+Daytime temperatures were 38F-72F (not counting windchill), sitting outdoors in cafes (~45F-55F), and nighttime sleeping temperatures ranged from 55F-70F.
 We had several days of rain with the temperature during the rain varying between 45-65F.
-Right after this trip we were in Taiwan were we experienced torrential rains in 75-85F.
+Right after this trip we were in Taiwan with torrential rains in 65-85F.
 Winds varied from completely calm to 35mph.

 My “base” clothing were Luna sandals, Xoskin toesocks, Patagonia Terrebonne jogging pants, a ArcTeryx Cormac Sun hoody, a PolarBuff, and a Montbell Umbrelo Hat.

 When highly active, just my base clothing kept me comfortable when it was >55F (factoring in wind chill), >60F when it was raining.
-I was wet, but my movement kept me warm enough, and when the rain stopped my clothing dried in around a hour.
+I was wet (except for my head due to my hat), but my movement kept me warm enough, and when the rain stopped my clothing dried in around a hour.

 When it was cooler than that some combination of my rain poncho and Alpha Direct blanket gave me just the right amount of insulation.
 On the coldest mornings (38F air temp, wind, sun not out yet), the combination of my base clothing, my backpack, a Polar Buff, Alpha Direct wrapped over my shoulder and across my front torso, and the Gnu poncho on and snapped shut kept me quite comfortable even when I was just standing around.
 I particularly enjoyed my arms and hands being comfortably under the poncho without needing mittens.